 With a little history behind us, let’s return to the question: “Should my bank upgrade our desktop computers to the new Microsoft operating system, Windows XP?”
 I think fellow techies will appreciate my if-then analysis:

+This continual evolution of upgrades brought along a new challenge.
 Software vendors are already releasing products that will not operate on 95.
 In the near future, few if any software products will work in the older environments.